mmogodigital/jozihub-web/docs/2015-08-27-jozihub-website.md

 https://github.com/praekelt/jozihub-web/issues/19 | ?? hours

 ## Excluded from scope
-- Multiple login forms, we will only be simplifying the current application form
+- Multiple application forms, we will only be simplifying the current application form
 - Integrate Inspiration Labs off.

 ## Cost